Get assessed by a physiotherapist

 Bunions

-A bunion is a bony lump on the side of your foot at the base of your big toe.
-It can develop when your big toe leans in towards your other toes.
+A bunion is a bony lump on the side of your foot, at the base of your big toe.
+It develops when your big toe moves towards your other toes, and the bone below moves outwards.
 A bunion can rub against your shoe and become sore, especially when you walk.

 Image showing a bunion in the right foot